rockettheme/docs/Docs/joomla/basic/menu_manager.md

 The **Menu Items** area of the menu manager gives you the ability to view specific items within a particular menu.
 For menus with an extensive amount of individual items, you can filter what you see in this page using several different options (point 1).

-You can publish or unpublish particular menu items by either selecting the menu items and choosing **Publish** or **Unpublish** from the toolbar just below the Joomla logo, or by clicking the checkmark in the **Status** column cooresponding to the menu item you wish to modify.
+You can publish or unpublish particular menu items by either selecting the menu items and choosing **Publish** or **Unpublish** from the toolbar just below the Joomla logo, or by clicking the checkmark in the **Status** column corresponding to the menu item you wish to modify.

 You can also designate a particular menu item as the home page of your site.
 This page will be what appears when you visit the root of your site.